JessicaNathany/the-office.api/README.md

 Project status
 This project is currently at version 1.0.0.
-Below is a list of currently available features and those that will be added in future updates.<br/>
+Below is a list of currently available features and those that will<br/> be added in future updates.<br/>

 🛠️ Built With
 *.
 NET 6